makersacademy/bowling-challenge-ruby/README.md

 I would like to see my total score in each frame

 As a Player
+So that I can sabotage my game as a joke by hitting no pins I want to be able to play a Gutter Game with 20 zero scores

+As a Player
 So that I can be rewarded if I get a strike (all 10 pins knocked down in one roll) I would like the points scored in my next frame to be added to my roll score as a bonus